uyuni-project/tetra/README.md

 Note that we used `tetra mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
 Also note that this being a dry-run build, sources will be brought back to their original state after `tetra finish`, as this ensures build repeatability.

-Finally, generate build scripts, spec files and tarballs in the `output/` directory:
+Finally, generate build scripts, spec files and tarballs in the `packages/` directory:

     tetra generate-all

-Note that `tetra` will generate files for the commons-collections package and all binary-only build-time dependencies (basically, the `kit/` folder).
-This will be shared among all packages you might add to your `tetra` project.
+Note that `tetra` will generate files for the commons-collections package and all binary-only build-time dependencies in the `kit/` folder.

 ## In-depth information